 This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved.

-Latest RAG rating: November 2022
+Latest RAG rating: June 2023

 Intended outcome Success criteria Disadvantaged pupils in school receive timely support appropriate to their needs.
 All PP pupils are included on class provision maps and are tracked through monitoring and assessment systems.
-All monitoring includes reference to the experience of disadvan-taged pupils.
+All monitoring includes reference to the experience of disadvantaged pupils.
 Pupils receive pupil premium champion mentoring sessions to identify strengths and needs.
 Pupils' voice is used to provide a bespoke support plan.
-Learning Conversations developed to inform and involve parents, while also pinpointing areas of need to be worked on with the child.
+All PP pupils have an Inclusion Passport (June 2023) Learning Conversations developed to inform and involve parents, while also pinpointing areas of need to be worked on with the child.
 Parental engagement has improved, parents have attended learning conversations and individual needs analyses are completed to inform the bespoke support plan.
-Reduce the gap between attendance of disadvantaged pupils and non- disadvantaged pupils.
-No gap between disadvantaged and non-disadvantaged pu- pils.
-95% of disadvantaged pupils have 95% or above attend- ance.
+Learning conversations with all PP pupil parents is not sustainable.
+Inclusion Passports are a viable alternative (June 2023) Reduce the gap between attendance of disadvantaged pupils and non-disadvantaged pupils.
+No gap between disadvantaged and non-disadvantaged pupils.
+95% of disadvantaged pupils have 95% or above attendance.
 The number of pupils who are late is reduced to 1%.
-Quality first teaching is improved through Rosenshine's principles of instruction.
-Staff training is completed, and monitoring shows positive im- pact on the quality of education.
+See latest attendance analysis (June 2023) Quality first teaching is improved through Rosenshine's principles of instruction.
+Staff training is completed, and monitoring shows positive impact on the quality of education.
+A new T&L policy is being developed and will be a KP in 2023/4 (June 2023)

 Achieve the Healthy School Award.
 School has Healthy School Award focussed on pupils' well- being and their ability to lead healthy lifestyles.
 Pupils have become more independent, self-regulated learners with academic resilience.
 Pupil champions in place.
 Vulnerable pupils have made measurable improvement.
-Individual needs analysis has been completed for all disad- vantaged pupils.
+Individual needs analysis has been completed for all disadvantaged pupils.
 PP pupils have made good progress in core subjects.
+See 2023 data analysis (June 2023).
+Writing remains key area for development.
 Pupils to make good progress in maths from their baseline assessments.
 Pupil progress data for maths shows good progress rates.
 Targeted pupils have benefited from the maths tuition provided by the NTP and school-led solutions.
-To make Seamer & Irton a "reading school" with a curriculum that is led by books.
+Dynamo maths and Mastery in Number initiatives have shown significant impact.
+Mastery in Number has been extended into KS2 for 2023/24.
+(June 2023) To make Seamer & Irton a "reading school" with a curriculum that is led by books.
 Pupils make good progress in reading and develop a lifelong love of books.
-Disadvantaged pupils receive a high level of phonics teaching to help them become effective readers.
-Phonics check scores of PP pupils compare favourably with national non-PP data.
-Raise pupils' aspirations and motivation through an enriching curriculum, including off-site visits.
+Reading school aspiration was re-established in April 2023 Disadvantaged pupils receive a high level of phonics teaching to help them become effective readers.
+Phonics check scores of PP pupils compare favourably with national non-PP data (June 2022) See 2023 data analysis Raise pupils' aspirations and motivation through an enriching curriculum, including off-site visits.
 The school provides an exciting and engaging curriculum that is enhanced through a range of curriculum enrichment activities.
 All pupils wishing to play an instrument can do so.
 All pupils access Forest School.
 Monitoring shows PP pupils are accessing curriculum and thriving.
+We have broadened the range of extra-curricular opportunities and PP pupils are encouraged to attend clubs.
+All PP pupils will represent the school at least once.
+There are PP pupil representatives on the School Council (June 2023)